ibm-cloud-docs/vpc/at-events.md

 | route | is.vpc.routing-table_route.read | Routing table route was retrieved (get and list) |
 | subnet | is.subnet.routing-table.read | Subnets attached to a routing table were retrieved |
 | subnet | is.subnet.routing-table.attach | Routing table was attached to a subnet |
 {: caption="Table 2.
-Actions that generate events for VPC routing tables and routes" caption-side="top"}
+Actions that generate events for VPC routing tables and routes" caption-side="bottom"}

 ### Floating IP events
 {: #events-network-floatingIP}